alkurbatov/dotfiles-mini/README.md

 # dotfiles-mini
-Lightweight set of dotfiles to be used on remote machines with limited permissions
+Lightweight set of dotfiles to be used on remote machines with limited permissions.